Favourited 743 times

 We are an American couple who moved to New Zealand several years ago.
 Our 8 acre property in rural Hawkes Bay is surrounded by huge sheep and cattle farms.
 We have a small flock of bottle-raised sheep that help with the lawn-mowing and then we have a WHOLE BUNCH of Labrador dogs that are my 24/7 passion.

-My husband works in town as a teacher and my focus is on the dogs whom I raise, train and share with the community in a variety of ways including therapy/assistance dog work, scent work and more.
+My husband works as a teacher and my focus is on the dogs whom I raise, train and share with the community in a variety of ways including therapy/assistance dog work, scent work and more.
 I truly believe there is nothing that a Labrador can't do!

 But my favourite thing is to see how my dogs and puppies can impact the lives of others.
 Whether it is a smile on an elderly person's face, a memory brought back to a dementia patient, a couple's first fur-baby or an autistic child who opens their arms to a new best friend.